adinaras/autograderGradeScope/README.md

  - This might take a couple of mins

 You can test the autograder by uploading your solution.
+You can debug each student's submission by using the debug via ssh button in each student's submission page

 ## Acknowlegments:
 - Aditya Narasimhan